kmhosny/montairailschat/readme.md

-### Monta AI Rails Chat
+### Monta AI Rails Chat with GPT App

-The Monta AI task is developed using Ruby on Rails instead of the most go to options.
+The Monta AI task is developed using Ruby on Rails instead of the most go to options such as fastAPI.

 ### Why Rails